Mary Birdsong

 Mary Evans Birdsong (born April 18, 1968) is an American actress, comedian, writer, and singer.
-She has worked in the theater and voiceover work and is a regular cast member on Reno 911!
+In addition to her work in theater and voice acting, she was a regular cast member on Reno 911! and appeared in the HBO series Succession.

 Early life

 Birdsong was born in Florida and grew up on Long Beach Island, New Jersey, one of five sisters.
 She graduated from Southern Regional High School in 1986.

+Birdsong is a graduate of NYU's Tisch School of the Arts where she earned a BFA in acting.

 Career

 Film and television

-Birdsong is a graduate of NYU's Tisch School of the Arts where she earned a BFA in acting.
-She made her on-screen debut in the 1996 TV film Live On Tape.
+Birdsong made her on-screen debut in the 1996 TV film Live On Tape.
 She is best known as Deputy Cherisha Kimball on the comedy series Reno 911!
-(2005-2007, 2020–present) and it's two spin-off movies in 2007 and 2021.
+(2005–2007, 2020–2022) and its two spin-off movies in 2007 and 2021.
 She is also known for playing Nancy McDonald in Rob Zombie's Halloween II and Kai Mitchell opposite George Clooney in the Alexander Payne film The Descendants.
 She appeared alongside Adrien Brody in the stoner comedy High School (2010), playing Mrs. Gordon, a high school dean's promiscuous wife.
 She has also made numerous cameos on film and television, including in the major productions Made of Honor and Percy Jackson: Sea of Monsters, and the psychological thriller Buried.
 She is a former correspondent on The Daily Show and Crossballs.

 As a voice actress, she has appeared in animated series such as Goldie and Bear, Stroker and Hoop, Little Bill (as Dorado's mom in the episode "New Foods"), Harvey Birdman: Attorney At Law, Tak & the Power of Juju, T.U.F.F.
 Puppy and Stroker and Hoop, as well as the video game Grand Theft Auto: Vice City and Command & Conquer 4: Tiberian Twilight, and animated film Beavis and Butt-Head Do the Universe.

+Birdsong appeared in season 1 (2018) and season 4 (2023) of the HBO series Succession.
+She played Marianne Hirsch, the mother of fan favorite Greg Hirsch (played by Nicolas Braun), and niece of family patriarch Logan Roy (Brian Cox).